-Cary PROPCO holds the certificate of need ("CON") for 55 skilled nursing beds.
+Cary PROPCO holds the certificate of need ("CON") for 28 skilled nursing beds and 82 assisted living beds.
 The collective value of the CON is recorded as an intangible asset on Cary PROPCO.

 Note 2-Summary of significant accounting policies